PacoReinaCampo/MPSoC-DV/doc/book/appendix/appendix3.md

 5. **Agility**: Foster an agile mindset that embraces change and adapts quickly to new information and circumstances.
 This flexibility is crucial for responding to evolving market conditions and customer needs.

-### Operations and Lifecycle Processes
+### Operations and LifeCycle Processes

-Integration with Lifecycle Processes
+Integration with LifeCycle Processes

 1. **Development**: Integrate DevOps practices early in the development lifecycle.
 Use version control, automated testing, and continuous integration to ensure that code is always in a deployable state.